 CEHS provides all of the learning materials for each child, as well as diapers, wipes, blankets, formula, and food.
+If a bag or backpack is brought to school and you do not want CEHS staff to use extra clothing or shoes, please let your child's teacher know.
 To protect your personal items, CEHS encourages you to leave toys and games at home or in the car.
 If items are brought in, they will be placed in the child's cubby until the end of the day.
 CEHS is not responsible for any lost, broken, or stolen items.